Kevin Mier

-Kevin Leonardo Mier Robles (born 18 May 2000) is a Colombian football player who plays as a goalkeeper for Atlético Nacional in the Categoría Primera A.
+Kevin Leonardo Mier Robles (born 18 May 2000) is a Colombian professional footballer who plays as a goalkeeper for Liga MX club Cruz Azul and the Colombia national team.

+Mier began his career at Atlético Nacional, making his senior debut in 2019.
+That same year he spent a brief loan spell at Santa Fe, followed in 2020 by a loan at Valledupar to gain first-team experience.
+He later returned to Nacional, where he became first-choice goalkeeper and won multiple domestic trophies, including the Copa Colombia in 2021 and 2023, the Categoría Primera A in 2022, and the Superliga Colombiana in 2023.
+In January 2024, he moved to Cruz Azul in Mexico, where he helped the team win the CONCACAF Champions Cup in 2025.
+His performances earned him the tournament’s Best Goalkeeper award.

+At international level, Mier represented Colombia U17, winning the Bolivarian Games in 2017, and the Colombia U21, winning the Central American and Caribbean Games in 2018, before making his senior debut for Colombia in 2025.

-Professional career
+Club career

+Atlético Nacional

 Mier is a youth product of his local club Oro Negro from the age of 4 to 14.
 He converted from forward to goalkeeper in 2011.
 On 18 January 2016 he transferred to Atlético Nacional signing a contract and was initially assigned to their youth team.
 He began his senior career with two successive loans, with Santa Fe in 2019 and Valledupar in 2020.
 He returned to Atlético Nacional for the 2021 season where he started acting as the starting goalkeeper, and extended his professional contract with the club in June 2022 until 2025.
 He helped the club win the 2021 Copa Colombia, the 2022 Categoría Primera A season Apertura, and the 2023 Superliga Colombiana, earning him attention from abroad.